tombarton/botbuilder-forms/README.md

 #### Entities

 Similar form flow to 'Basic' example, however, it makes use of the `entityCheck` helper to process any entities LUIS has identified.
+Run with `node examples/entities`.

 ### Tests